 Are you a new student at UC Berkeley?
 Congratulations on getting accepted!
 Whether you are a first year, second year coming to campus for the first time or a transfer student, we can’t wait to meet you.
 Please make sure to fill out our new student form so we can welcome you!
-You can also reach out to one of our awesome engagement fellows with questions.

 If you are a returning student, we are excited for another great year together with you!
 If you are not on our newsletter, please sign up here!